Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 Known For

 Red and white wine lovers will find something.
-I personally love their rosé and a dedicated staff – ask for Alex – who offer vertical flight side by side tastings if you’re nice.
+I personally love their rosé and bubbles.
+If you’re dining in get the sticky toffee pudding!

 Useful Info